⛵About the Song

 I saw a ship a-sailing, a-sailing on the sea… This is the start of one of the most imaginative nursery rhymes for children in English.
 It’s called “I Saw A Ship A Sailing”, and it’s a classic story that’s one of children’s favorites, perfect to enjoy from a young age!

-By singing the lyrics of this song, your little one will also get to practice his or her English pronunciation and fluency, abilities that are particularly useful for those little ones that are learning English as a second language, since through this practice they’ll get to learn the language naturally.
-For extra practice, you can ask some questions to your little one and test his or her listening skills.
+By singing the lyrics of this song, your child will also get to practice their English pronunciation and fluency, abilities that are particularly useful for those little ones that are learning English as a second language, since through this practice they’ll get to learn the language naturally.
+For extra practice, you can ask some questions to your little one and test their listening skills.
 For example, ask your little one “What was the ship made of?” (the sails were made of silk and the masts were made of gold), or “How many sailors were in the ship?” (twenty four).
-This will help your child comprehend a bit better the topic of the song, and even can be a fun time to start introducing the numbers in English .
+This will help your child comprehend a bit better the topic of the song, and even can be a fun time to start introducing the numbers in English

 If your little one loves painting, you can even use the song as inspiration for a couple of art related projects to create with your little one.
 You can try building your own ship together using recycled materials like bottles, or used paper, or your little one could also make a poster to illustrate the song and hang on the house, and it it he or she can write some of the lyrics of the song to practice his writing in English.

 Now, let’s have some fun learning with this colorful song!